This brief tutorial shows students and new users how to install Windows 10 Pro on VirtualBox virtualization software.

 Save the settings and start the virtual machine.

-Then click Install now to begin the installation
+Then click Install Now to begin the installation.

-Then wait for the installation to complete. this should take about 15 minutes depending on the speed of the host computer.
+Then, wait for the installation to complete.
+This should take about 15 minutes, depending on the speed of the host computer.

-After installing, the computer maybe reboot.
+After installing, the computer may reboot.

 Configure Windows 10 Pro